Spiritual Narcissistic Abuse

 Rather than using scripture as the positive teaching tool for which it is intended, spiritually abusing narcissists manipulate the interpretations or take words out of context and then twist them to scare their victims into compliance.
 Some cite the words of Jesus, the Torah, Muhammad, Krishna, Buddha, Allah, etc. to give credence to their claims.

-Spiritual abusers are believable because they act under the pretense of being men of God.
+Spiritual abusers are believable because they act under the pretense of being men or women of God.
 They can be so convincing in their misrepresentation of religious teachings that victims fear the spiritual repercussions of non-compliance.

 With all the other methods of abuse at their disposal, one might wonder why narcissists would resort to using spiritual abuse.

-Spiritual narcissistic abuse allows the narcissist to:
+Spiritual narcissistic abuse allows narcissists to:

-1. Live out his fantasies of omnipotence
+Live out their fantasies of omnipotence

-3. Prove his righteousness
+Prove their righteousness

 Spiritual abusers masquerade as people of faith to fool others in ways that further their self-centered agenda of controlling them.
 They may use spiritual narcissistic abuse as a way to: